invictus-ir/Invictus-AWS/README.md

 *In this example, the -b option is needed the first time as the default database and table will be created.
 Then you don't need it anymore as the table is already initialized.
 But don't forget that if you modify your logs source and still want to use the default table, you need to delete it before.*

-**Analyze CloudTrail logs using the tool default database and table and write the results locally.** :
+**Analyze CloudTrail logs using the tool default database and table, filter the results to the last 7 days and write the results locally.** :
-`$python3 invictus-aws.py -r eu-west-3 -s 4`
+`$python3 invictus-aws.py -r eu-west-3 -w local -s 4 -x 7`
 *In this example, the -b option is not written as explained above.
 The -o option is also not written as we don't need any output bucket as the results will be written locally.*

 **Analyze CloudTrail logs using either a new database or table (with the same structure as the default one)** :